fieldbook/api-docs/codelets/form.md

 Extensions
 ----------

-Obivously, there are a lot of additions that could be added to this tiny codelet.
-For instance, we don't do any validation of country, maybe we should force the form to validate the Country name out of a list.
-We could also consult external services using `requestify`.
-If we had multiple linked sheets we could use the data from the POST to setup records in multiple sheets and link them together.
+There are a lot of additions that could be added to this tiny codelet:

+* We don't do any validation of country; we could force the form to validate the Country name out of a list.

+* We could also consult external services using `requestify`.

+* If we had multiple linked sheets, we could use the data from the POST to set up records in multiple sheets and link them together.

-All The Code
+All the code
 ------------

 Here is all the code in one place suitable for pasting into your own book.